csgillespie/efficientR/main.md

 <div class="rmdtip">
 <p>There are many places to find generic and domain specific R teaching materials.
 For complete R and programming beginners, there are a number of introductory resources, such as the excellent <a href="https://cran.r-project.org/doc/contrib/Horton+Pruim+Kaplan_MOSAIC-StudentGuide.pdf">Student’s Guide to R</a> and the more technical <a href="https://cran.r-project.org/other-docs.html">IcebreakeR</a> tutorial.</p>
 <p>R also comes pre-installed with guidance, revealed by entering <code>help.start()</code> into the R console, including the classic official guide <em>An Introduction to R</em> which is excellent but daunting to many.
 Entering <code>vignette()</code> will display a list of guides packaged <em>within your R installation</em> (and hence free from the need of an internet connection).
 To see the vignette for a specific topic, just enter the vignette’s name into the same command, e.g. <code>vignette(package = &quot;dplyr&quot;, &quot;dplyr&quot;)</code> to see the introductory vignette for the <strong>dplyr</strong> package.</p>
 <p>Another early port of call should be the CRAN website.
-The <a href="https://cran.r-project.org/other-docs.html">Contributed Documentation</a> page contains a list of contributed resources, mainly tutorials, on subjects ranging from <a href="https://github.com/Robinlovelace/Creating-maps-in-R">map making</a> to <a href="https://cran.r-project.org/doc/contrib/Farnsworth-EconometricsInR.pdf">Econometrics</a> The new <a href="https://bookdown.org/">bookdown website</a> contains a list of complete (or near complete) books, which cover domains including <a href="http://r4ds.had.co.nz/"><em>R for Data Science</em></a> and <a href="https://bookdown.org/yihui/bookdown/">Authoring Books with R Markdown</a>.
+The <a href="https://cran.r-project.org/other-docs.html">Contributed Documentation</a> page contains a list of contributed resources, mainly tutorials, on subjects ranging from <a href="https://github.com/Robinlovelace/Creating-maps-in-R">map making</a> to <a href="https://cran.r-project.org/doc/contrib/Farnsworth-EconometricsInR.pdf">Econometrics</a>.
+The new <a href="https://bookdown.org/">bookdown website</a> contains a list of complete (or near complete) books, which cover domains including <a href="http://r4ds.had.co.nz/"><em>R for Data Science</em></a> and <a href="https://bookdown.org/yihui/bookdown/">Authoring Books with R Markdown</a>.
 We recommend keeping your eye on the ‘R-o-sphere’, e.g. via the <a href="http://r-bloggers.com/">R-Bloggers</a> website, popular Twitter feeds and <a href="https://www.r-project.org/mail.html">CRAN-affiliated email lists</a> for up-to-date materials that can be used in conjunction with this book.</p>
 </div>

 ## What is efficiency?

 In everyday life efficiency roughly means 'working well'.
 An efficient vehicle goes far without guzzling gas.
 An efficient worker gets the job done fast without stress.
 And an efficient light shines bright with a minimum of energy consumption.
-In this final sense, efficiency ($\eta$) has a formal definition as the ratio of work done ($W$ e.g. light output) per unit effort ($Q$, energy consumption in this case):
+In this final sense, efficiency ($\eta$) has a formal definition as the ratio of work done ($W$, e.g. light output) per unit effort ($Q$, energy consumption in this case):

 $$
 \eta = \frac{W}{Q}